Bookmark and Share

 The "IEP Problem"

-You are both asking for help in writing IEP goals and objectives.
-Diane is a parent, Mary is about to graduate from a special education program.
-You represent dozens of people who write to us every week asking questions about IEPs.
+Diane is a parent, Mary is a special education teacher.
+Both are asking for help in writing IEP goals and objectives.
+Diane and Mary represent thousands of people who write to us every year with questions about how to write IEPs.

-When you ask for "good IEP goals and objectives," you are putting the cart before the horse!
+When you ask for a list of "good IEP goals," you are putting the cart before the horse!

-You know that the child’s IEP must include "present levels of performance."
+IDEA 2004 requires the IEP team to describe the child's "present levels of academic achievement and functional performance."
 The present levels of performance should describe the child’s unique needs that result from the disability.

-When you begin this process by analyzing the child’s present levels of functioning (on objective tests), the IEP process is less confusing.
-If you begin by trying to find "good goals and objectives," you’ll probably fail because the goals and objectives won’t relate to your child.
+When you begin this process by analyzing the child’s present levels of academic achievement and functional performance, the IEP process will make sense.
+If you begin by trying to find "good goals and objectives," you will probably fail because the goals won’t relate to your child's unique needs.

 Pete says the IEP that Florence County prepared for Shannon Carter is one of the better written IEPs he has seen.
 Why?
 Florence County's IEP included two clear, measurable goals: